 The CHAOS Report is the single most-cited source on IT project failure.
 This page gives the methodology, sample, definitions, and the canonical citation so you can use the number with confidence.

-of large IT projects challenged or failed
+of projects challenged (50%) or failed (19%)

 Standish CHAOS 2020